zinzy/zinzy.website-v2/_notes/meditation.md

 I incorporate meditation into my life where I can, alternating unguided meditation and guided meditation with my favorite app.
 Lately, I've been playing around with the Marina Abramovic Method, which isn't so much a straight-forward meditation technique as it is something that sits in between meditating and playing.

 ## Why I meditate
-Now that I'm beginning to better understand the value of meditation, I use it to improve my concentration, inner sense of calm, but most importantly my ability to identify what I'm feeling.
-One of the most difficult things I'm learning in life is to trust my feelings, and meditation helps me look at them with soft eyes.
+- Improve my concentration
+- Better connect with my inner sense of calm
+- Identify what I'm feeling
+- Look at myself with soft eyes
+- Remind myself of the [[deep knowing]]

 ## What I've tried so far
 Like many others, perhaps you're one of them, I've tried to meditate using a number of apps: